savetheinternet/Tinyboard/README.md

 5. [PHP PDO](http://www.php.net/manual/en/intro.pdo.php)
 6. A Unix-like OS, preferrably FreeBSD or Linux

-We try to make sure vichan is compatible with all major web servers and operating systems. vichan does not include an Apache ```.htaccess``` file nor does it need one.
+We try to make sure vichan is compatible with all major web servers and. vichan does not include an Apache ```.htaccess``` file nor does it need one.

 ### Recommended
 1. MySQL/MariaDB server >= 5.5.3